caxefaizan/airflow_eks/Section5/Readme.md

+# Section 5 - Exposing the UI and Persisting Logs
-# Enabling Ingress for the UI
+## Enabling Ingress for the UI
 Run the following commands to create an AWS ALB load balancer Controller
 ```
 # Create IAM Policy